-In the SER states (North Carolina through Texas), as well as in the U.S. Caribbean Territories, the STSSN is coordinated by a state or federal natural resource agency employee within an established state or federal sea turtle conservation program.
-The STSSN State Coordinator's role includes the following responsibilities:
+In the SER states (North Carolina through Texas) and in the U.S. Caribbean Territories, the STSSN is coordinated by a state or federal natural resource agency employee within an established state or federal sea turtle conservation program.
+The role of STSSN State Coordinator includes the following responsibilities:

-- Oversee and actively coordinate a state network of permitted individuals and organizations that participate as members of the STSSN. - Facilitate a response to all reports of stranded sea turtles in their state unless logistically unfeasible or prohibited by weather or other safety and cultural considerations. - Organize/provide training to STSSN responders to ensure adherence to STSSN protocols. - Establish and maintain a reporting protocol, including the preferred methods of contact for their state responders. - Ensure stranding data (electronic submission of the STSSN form), and photos are entered/uploaded into the NOAA STSSN Database weekly (i.e., within 7 days of the stranding event). - Ensure stranding records are verified in the NOAA STSSN database in a timely manner and minimally, on a monthly basis. - Immediately notify the OPR STSSN Coordination Team regarding unusual or mass-stranding events. - Participate in scheduled conference calls, meetings, and/or training events and engage in regular communication with OPR STSSN Coordination Team to ensure effective STSSN implementation. - Assist with analyses/interpretation of data and provide expertise to ensure proper data context. - Provide STSSN data in response to data requests from the public. - Coordinate with the USFWS.
+- Oversee and actively coordinate a state network of permitted individuals and organizations that participate as members of the STSSN. - Facilitate a response to all reports of stranded sea turtles in their state unless logistically unfeasible or prohibited by weather or other safety and cultural considerations. - Organize/provide training to STSSN responders to ensure adherence to STSSN protocols. - Establish and maintain a reporting protocol, including the preferred methods of contact for their state responders. - Ensure stranding data (electronic submission of the STSSN form), and photos are entered/uploaded into the NOAA STSSN Database weekly (i.e., within 7 days of the stranding event). - Ensure stranding records are verified in the NOAA STSSN database in a timely manner and minimally, on a monthly basis. - Immediately notify the OPR STSSN Coordination Team regarding unusual or massstranding events. - Participate in scheduled conference calls, meetings, and/or training events and engage in regular communication with the OPR STSSN Coordination Team to ensure effective STSSN implementation.

+- Assist with analyses/interpretation of data and provide expertise to ensure proper data context. - Provide STSSN data in response to data requests in a timely manner. - Coordinate with the USFWS on rehabilitation and release.